 |Under 6.7||1 1/2 oz.||8 oz.||1 lb.||1 1/2 lbs.||2 lbs.||2 1/2lbs||5lbs|

-So be sure to check you total alkalinity after all treatment.
+So be sure to check your total alkalinity after all treatment.
 Now you can use an acid salt such as Sodium Bisulfate which will lower your pH as well.
-Best practice here - is to add the acid to the deep end of your swimming pool carefully.
+The best practice here - is to add the acid to the deep end of your swimming pool carefully.

 Be sure to avoid pouring it near the wall of your pool or near any of its fittings.
 Special precautionary measure here: When you are using or diluting acids, always, always, add the acid to the water.
-Never add the water to the acid.
-The table below, can be use as a guide on how to go about lowering the pH level in your swimming pool.
+Never add water to the acid.
+The table below can be used as a guide on how to go about lowering the pH level in your swimming pool.